The UCCJEA and Interstate Jurisdiction

 That's a simple rule for simple situations.
 Life is complicated, however, so the UCCJEA allows for exceptions to the rule:

 Exception -- Temporary, Emergency Jurisdiction: A state court may assert custody jurisdiction in certain circumstances even when it is not the child's Home State.
 The most frequently used exception is where a parent flees a state with the child to escape domestic violence.
-That "temporary, emergency jurisdiction," however, last only long enough to allow a case to be started in the home state and the problems stemming from the domestic violence to be resolved.
+That "temporary, emergency jurisdiction," however, lasts only long enough to allow a case to be started in the home state and the problems stemming from the domestic violence to be resolved.

 Gorup v.
 Brady, 2016 IL App (5th) 150078 is a good instructor on what to do in temporary emergency jurisdiction cases.
 Quinique Brady and Anthony Gorup divorced in Louisiana in 2007 with a two-year-old child.
 Quinique was awarded custody.
 Anthony moved to Litchfield, Illinois.
 Quinique moved a few times saying they were always "temporary relocations" and she also traveled for work a lot.
 When she traveled, she sometimes left the child with Anthony, in Illinois.
 For one remote work assignment in Texas, Quinique left the child with Anthony and was subsequently present when her boyfriend was murdered in a drug-deal-gone-bad in Texas.
 Quinique was beaten, spent two days in the hospital, and later explained to police that she had a sex-for-Xanax arrangement with the boyfriend.
 Yikes!
 Anthony obtained an Order of Protection in Illinois for the child, himself, and his wife (the child's step-mom).
 Anthony then enrolled the Louisiana divorce judgment in Illinois and sought a temporary modification of custody.